phillips109/tax-bash/README.md

 ## How to download the /7App folder, which is the program tax-bash, to your computer

 1. Create a tar file of the folder /7App

- Go up to ~/FormFactory/T22/ where you will find the file mkT22tar.sh file which will create the tar file of 7App in a directory called T22.
+   Go up to ~/FormFactory/T22/ where you will find the file mkT22tar.sh file which will create the tar file of 7App in a directory called T23.

 2. Create a folder for your tax-bash program.
    I would suggests ~/Tax-bash but you could use something like ~//TB to hide the program from prying eyes.
    Under the Tax-bash folder you could have a directory made up of your initials in case you decide to calculate taxes for anyone other than yourself.

-3. Copy the shell file downloadT22.sh to your folder.
+3. Copy the shell file downloadT23.sh to your folder.
-   Go to your ~/Tax-bash/PW/ directory and copy ~/FormFactory/T22/downloadT22.sh to it.
+   Go to your ~/Tax-bash/PW/ directory and copy ~/FormFactory/T23/downloadT23.sh to it.

-4. Run that shell file (./downloadT22.sh)
+4. Run that shell file (./downloadT23.sh)
    This will create a directory T22 and the files from 7App will be extracted into it.

-5. Change to the newly created /Tax-bash/PW/T22/Main directory.
+5. Change to the newly created /Tax-bash/PW/T23/Main directory.

 6. Type ./tax-bash to start the program.

 ## How to update your program with any changes from Formfactory.

-   Simply run the /Tax-bash/PW/T22/downloadT22.sh file again.
+   Simply run the /Tax-bash/PW/T23/downloadT23.sh file again.
    Any new forms or changes to the program will be updated, but your data will not be overwritten.

 ## To summarize: The end user who wants to use tax-bash to do his taxes will
-1. Create a Tax-bash directory with an optional subdirectory consisting of their innitials.
+1. Create a Tax-bash directory with an optional subdirectory consisting of his initials.
-2. From this subdirectory  they will download the downloadT22.sh file.
+2. Into this subdirectory  he will copy the downloadT23.sh file.
 3. Running this .sh file will download the Tax-bash application ready for use to create a tax return.

-Running the same program at a latter date will update the program without overwriting the user's data.
+   Running this .sh file at a later date will uupdate the application without overwriting the user's data.